tjfinney/mkmss/README.md

 `1113111212`

-An explanation of how the program works is provided in the `mkmss` [wiki](https://github.com/tjfinney/mkmss/wiki) pages.
+An explanation of user inputs and program components is planned to be provided in the `mkmss` [wiki](https://github.com/tjfinney/mkmss/wiki) pages.

 ## Download, install, and run mkmss